-2.1 Please provide a narrative below describing the additional assistance provided for students at risk of not meeting the challenging state academic standards.
+Please provide a narrative below describing the additional assistance provided for students at risk of not meeting the challenging state academic standards.
 Provide supporting documentation in the corresponding folder.

 Curriculum is adopted to meet the diverse needs of each class.
 Current, research-based strategies addressing identified areas of need are tied to current school improvement efforts per Rule 10 accreditation and federal guidelines.
 Strategies in place include peer assessing, peer tutoring, small group activities, visual aids, oral discussions, and differentiated instruction strategies.
-Technological incorporations include Promethean boards, iPads, and learning platforms such as google classroom and Canvas.
+Technological incorporations include Promethean boards, iPads, and learning platforms such as google classroom and seesaw.
+Every student has a specific Chromebook that they are assigned and can use throughout the whole day.
 All teachers within the district implement APL strategies and classroom management techniques.
 All teachers provide assistance before or after school to students in need of additional homework assistance or skills building activities.
-The district provides summer school for students in grades K-8 who are recommended for additional skills building opportunities.
+The district provides summer school for students in grades K-6 who are recommended for additional skills building opportunities.
 Ongoing curriculum alignment aids in student achievement and attainment of school improvement goals.

-The core Langauge Arts curriculum is McGraw-Hill Into Reading, which is scientifically research-based and provides adequate coverage of the 'Big 5' concepts of reading.
-In the area of Math Saxon Math was adopted and used K-12 at Allen Schools.
+The Title I services include the incorporation of one Title I teacher and two paraprofessionals circulating among classes, providing small group instruction and supplemental strategies to enhance achievement.
+Allen teachers maintain focus on the five essential components of reading, which include: Phonological Awareness, Alphabetic Principle, Fluency, Vocabulary, and Comprehension.
+The core reading curriculum is McGraw-Hill Reading Wonders, which is scientifically research-based and provides adequate coverage of the 'Big 5' concepts of reading.
+In the area of Math Saxon Math was adopted and used K-6 at Allen Schools.
+Supplemental and intervention materials include the following programs that could be used with K-6 students: Stepping Stones, Read Naturally, Sound Partners, Language for Learning, Language for Thinking, Language for Writing, Visual Phonics, REWARDS, Early Interventions in Reading, Math Facts in a Flash, Reading Mastery, Reading Mastery Plus, Peer Assisted Learning Strategies (PALS) Reading and Math, Six-Minute Solution, and Step Up to Writing.
+Strategies implemented in K-6 classrooms include: direct instruction, small group instruction, peer tutoring, teacher modeling, ability level grouping, visual learning, study guides, semantic maps, graphic organizers, learning games and manipulatives, repetitive practice, explicit learning, and problem-solving activities.
+Fourth through sixth grade classrooms have departmentalized core subjects to enhance instruction and ease transition from elementary school to junior high.
 Parent and community volunteers will continue to be used as necessary to provide supplemental instruction and interventions.

-The Student Assistance Team (SAT), and Response to Intervention team (RtI/MTSS) team meet to discuss students who are failing.
-Students who are struggling to meet the rigors of grade level work are identified and scheduled in "intervention" time (7/8).
-Students in 9-12 who are failing are tracked and interventions such as homework help, and time with the teacher is scheduled before and after school.
+The Student Assistance Team (SAT), and Response to Intervention team (RtI/MTSS) team meet to discuss interventions and determine if interventions are helping students succeed.
+Students who are struggling to meet the rigors of grade level work are identified and scheduled in "intervention" time.
+While receiving interventions data is collected weekly using Aims Web progress monitoring.
+This data is charted and after so many data points the team decides if the student is closing the achievement gap, staying the same or not increasing.
+At that time decisions are made in regards to keep the intervention in place, change the intervention, or dismiss the student from intervention services.